 Miller spoke about how our medical system needs to put patients (and their families) back at the center of care and how death should not be looked at as a failure, but instead as a marker of life.
 He also reminded the audience that almost all physicians go into the medical field to alleviate suffering, but somewhere along the way lose that perspective, instead focusing on longevity as the goal, regardless of the quality of those years.
 Miller applauded the audience for being advocates – simply by having discussions about end-of-life care – and he encouraged them to keep talking to normalize this experience.

-“We are thrilled to host BJ Miller at our Center whose life’s work regarding changing the culture of dying aligns with our mission and values,” said Cynthia Emiry Roy, President & CEO of Regional Hospice and Palliative Care.
+“We are thrilled to host BJ Miller at our Center whose life’s work regarding changing the culture of dying aligns with our mission and values,” said Cynthia Emiry Roy, President & CEO of Regional Hospice.
 “Our shared commitment to creating meaningful conversations about death – and living as we die – enables us to support and empower people through something that we will all one day experience.”

 Regional Hospice has served Fairfield, New Haven, Hartford & Litchfield counties with nonprofit home hospice care for over 35 years.
 In 2015, we opened our state-of-the-art Center for Comfort Care & Healing.
 This family-centered hospice residence is CT’s first and only private-suite facility.
 Its mission is to provide exceptional end-of-life care, comfort and compassion to infants, children, adults and their families with a dedicated staff of professionals.